National Geographic Endeavour II Review and Specifications

-The 2,716-ton, 96-passenger National Geographic Endeavour 2 is a fully stabilized and ice-strengthened expedition cruise vessel which allows smooth navigation regardless the itinerary (operational region).
+The 2,716-ton, 96-passenger National Geographic Endeavour 2 is a fully stabilized and ice-strengthened expedition cruise vessel which allows smooth navigation regardless of the itinerary (operational region).
 This ship is also equipped with exploration tools allowing for daily marine activities.

-The National Geographic Endeavour 2 cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - an US non-profit institution for science and education).
+The National Geographic Endeavour 2 cruise ship is owned and operated by Lindblad Expeditions in cooperation with the National Geographic Society (aka NatGeo - a US non-profit institution for science and education).
 The partnership that Nat Geo has with Lindblad Expeditions line enables passengers to enjoy an expedition style small ship cruise vacation as active explorers.
 Lindblad cruise ships sail unique destinations to explore out-of-the-way inlets, making Zodiac landings and looking for wildlife.

-National Geographic Endeavour 2 (built in 2005 as "Via Australis") was aquired by Lindblad Expeditions in 2016.
+National Geographic Endeavour 2 (built in 2005 as "Via Australis") was acquired by Lindblad Expeditions in 2016.
 The vessel was purchased for USD 18 million from the "Australis Cruises" - small expedition travel company operating in Patagonia (South America) on itineraries between Punta Arenas and Ushuaia.

 - redesigning and upgrading 46 double-occupancy passenger cabins, plus 4 single cabins

-- redesigning all public spaces (to improve outside views and for quick open deck access in events of wildlife / nature sightings)
+- redesigning all public spaces (to improve outside views and for quick open deck access in events of wildlife/nature sightings)

 - improved main lounge

 - additional forward lounge (with large windows and open decks access)